rocky-linux/documentation/README.md

 ## Keep Up With The Conversation

-If you haven't already, join the conversation on the [Rocky Linux Mattermost Channel](https://chat.rockylinux.org/rocky-linux/) and stay up-to-date with what is going on.
-Join the "Documentation" channel, or any other channel you are interested in.
+If you haven't already, join the conversation on the [Rocky Linux Mattermost Server](https://chat.rockylinux.org/rocky-linux/) and stay up-to-date with what is going on.
+Join the [~Documentation channel](https://chat.rockylinux.org/rocky-linux/channels/documentation), or any other channel you are interested in.
 We'd be glad to have you with us!